News

 The topic of the talk was "From Cardioprotection to Gender Medicine".

-Everyone Has the Right to Equally Good Treatment - In May of this year, Carolin Lerchenmüller took over the first Chair of Gender Medicine in Switzerland.
+Everyone Has the Right to Equally Good Treatment - In May of this year, Carolin Lerchenmüller took over the first Chair for Gender Medicine in Switzerland.
 In an interview with Leading Opinions Wochenbulletin, the cardiologist shares her plans for the future.

 The cardiologist Carolin Lerchenmüller is the first professor of gender medicine in Switzerland.
 She criticizes: For decades, medicine has been a science by men, about men, for men.
 Gender medicine aims to change that—and in doing so, saves lives.